Ryan McMahon Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 24th-ranked team ERA across all league pitching staffs (4.52).
+- The Dodgers have a 4.46 team ERA that ranks 24th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.